This post is part of a series on travel close to home. You can find more posts from this series on my page Getaways Near Me (or You)

 Lands End / Sutro Baths

 Lands End and Sutro Baths are not beaches per se.
 There is a lot of sand here, but mostly rocky ridges that are great for hiking.
 Enjoy your time here exploring the ruins of Sutro Baths or taking a hike out to the Lands End Labyrinth.
-There is a visitor center when you can learn the history of the area.
+There is a visitor center where you can learn the history of the area.

 Remember that you are walking along cliffs looking over the sea, and the sea is not a calm one here.
-The trails are maintained by the Park Service, and you can get a map here.
+The trails are maintained by the National Park Service, and you can get a map here.
 Stay on the trails; you don’t want to be one of the many who wander off only to be rescued by the coast guard or emergency services each year.

 Ocean Beach starts just below the Cliff House on the western side of San Francisco and continues south for nearly five miles to just past the San Francisco Zoo.
 This is where the surfers hang out.